twosdai/HackernewsLambda/README.md

 # HackernewsLambda
-A lambda deployed with serverless which emails yourself the job postings on hackernews
+A lambda deployed with serverless to email yourself daily with the job postings on hackernews

 # How to run